Sabine Naugès is a renowned public law expert with in-depth administrative law and regulatory knowledge.

 Sabine Naugès counsels highly regulated industries on all aspects of public law, including administrative and regulatory, competition and constitutional law.
 She regularly represents major companies with interests in a wide range of industries, including aerospace, energy, oil and gas, telecommunications, media and public healthcare, before the French government and in litigation, whether before administrative and commercial courts, or EU and French competition authorities.
-Mrs Naugès has an extensive regulatory experience in health sector advising laboratories, clinics, etc. She is used to represent clients before administrative courts and to represent clients in priority constitutionality issues (QPC) before the Constitutional Court.
-Mrs Naugès also counsels clients on export control, trade sanctions and foreign investments before the French government.
+Sabine Naugès has an extensive regulatory experience in the healthcare sector, advising laboratories, clinics, etc. She represents clients before administrative courts and priority constitutionality issues (QPC) before the Constitutional Court.
+Sabine Naugès also counsels clients on export control, trade sanctions and foreign investments before the French government.

 Sabine Naugès has taught administrative, regulatory and energy law at the University of Paris I Panthéon-Sorbonne, and she teaches petroleum and mining law in the framework of the energy law master’s programme of the same university.
 Sabine has served for three years as in-house counsel in a major publicly owned company.

 Sabine Naugès has also written numerous articles for French administrative law reviews.
 She co-authored the antitrust, regulation and public sector chapter of the Contrats, Concurrences, Consommation (“Contracts, Antitrust and Consumption”) law reviews.